thephpleague/url/4.0/components/port.md

 The port component constructor accepts:

-- a valid string according to their component validation rules as explain in RFC3986
+- a valid string according to their component validation rules as explain in RFC3986;
-- an object with a `__toString()` method.
+- a int;
-- the `null` value.
+- the `null` value;

 <p class="message-warning">If the submitted value is not a valid port number an <code>InvalidArgumentException</code> will be thrown.</p>